 To this undaunted champion of peace the Nobel Committee of the Norwegian Parliament has awarded the Peace Prize for the year 1964.

-The Nomination Process for a Nobel Pece Prize
+The nomination process for a Nobel Peace Prize

 A nomination for the Nobel Peace Prize may be submitted by any person who meets the nomination criteria.
 The names of the nominees and other information about the nominations cannot be revealed until 50 years later.